Rayvid/nasa-data/README.md

      FROM Aerosols
      GROUP BY Date, Site_Latitude, Site_Longitude

-### And to get same granularity as meteorogical data we create grid
+### And to get exactly same granularity as meteo data we create grid

     CREATE TABLE Aerosols_grid ENGINE = Log AS
     SELECT